Search for light long-lived neutral particles from Higgs boson decays via vector-boson-fusion production from $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Data and simulated event samples

 During $pp$ collisions at the LHC, two counter-rotating proton beams are circulated, consisting of bunches of protons.
 However, not all bunch slots are necessarily filled with protons after LHC injection, with the number of unfilled bunches dependent on the LHC filling scheme~\cite{Evans:2008zzb}.
 An empty bunch crossing occurs when neither beam contains protons.
 During empty bunch crossings, a data sample enriched in cosmic-ray muon background is collected (the ``cosmic data sample'').
 Additionally, the empty bunches are required to be separated from filled bunches by at least five bunches on each side.
 A beam-induced background (BIB)~\cite{DAPR-2012-01} enriched data sample (the ``BIB data sample'') is collected during unpaired isolated bunch crossings.
 Unpaired bunch crossings happen when only one of the two beams is filled with protons.
 Additionally, unpaired bunches are required to be separated from filled bunches by at least three unfilled bunches on each side.

 Monte Carlo (MC) simulated event samples are used to model the BSM signals.
-The production of dark photons via the decay of a 125~\gev\ Higgs boson produced through VBF is modelled using signal samples simulated at leading-order (LO) using \MGNLO[2.2.3]\cite{Alwall:2014hca}, which is interfaced to \Pythia[8.186]~\cite{Sjostrand:2007gs} for parton showering (PS) and hadronisation.
-For the generation process, the \NNPDF[2.3lo]\cite{Ball:2012cx} parton distribution function (PDF) set is utilised.
-It is predicted that the SM cross-section for this process, given $m_{H}=$125.09 \gev, is $3.78\pm0.08$ pb~\cite{Cepeda:2019klc}.
+The signal process, where dark photons are produced from the decays of a 125~\gev\ Higgs boson, is simulated at leading-order (LO) accuracy in $\alpha_\mathrm{S}$ with \MGNLO[2.2.3]\cite{Alwall:2014hca} for the matrix element (ME) calculation, interfaced to \Pythia[8.186]~\cite{Sjostrand:2007gs} for parton showering (PS) and hadronisation.
+The \NNPDF[2.3lo]\cite{Ball:2012cx} parton distribution function (PDF) set is utilised.
+The SM cross-section for the VBF Higgs production of $3.78\pm0.08$ pb~\cite{Cepeda:2019klc} corresponding to $m_{H}=$125.09 \gev, is assumed.
 Effects of higher-order QCD corrections on the \pT\ of the Higgs boson are evaluated using a reweighting procedure~\cite{ATL-PHYS-PUB-2021-020}.
-However, the impact of these effects on the signal selection efficiency is less than the MC statistical accuracy, and they are not considered in the analysis.
-A dark photon with a mass $m_{\gamma_\textrm{d}}$ up to a few \gev\ will decay into leptons or light quarks, with the branching fractions depending on its mass.
-For instance, if the dark-photon mass is 0.4~\gev, the expected \darky decay branching ratios are 45\%~\ee, 45\%~$\mu^+\mu^-$, and 10\%~$q\bar{q}$~\cite{Falkowski:2010cm}.
+The impact of these effects on the signal selection efficiency is found to be less than the MC statistical accuracy, and not accounted for in the analysis.
 The mean proper decay length $c\tau$ of the \darky is considered a free parameter.
 In the simulated samples, \ctau was chosen to ensure that, accounting for the boost of the \darky, a significant fraction of the decays occur inside the sensitive ATLAS detector volume (up to the second precision layer in the MS at 7~m in radius and 13~m along the $z$-axis from the centre of the detector).
 The mass of \fd was chosen to be much smaller than the Higgs boson mass and far from the kinematic threshold at $m_{\mathrm{HLSP}} + m_{\gamma_{\mathrm{d}}} = m_{f_{\mathrm{d}}}$.
 The values of $m_{\mathrm{HLSP}}$ and $m_{f_{\mathrm{d}}}$ have a negligible impact on the analysis results provided that $m_{\mathrm{HLSP}}$ is much smaller than $m_{\mathrm{H}}$.
+The mass of the \darky is chosen to be less than twice the values of $m_{\mathrm{HLSP}}$ to ensure that it will decay exclusively into SM leptons and light quarks, with the branching fractions depending on its mass.
+For example, with a mass of 0.4~\gev, the expected dark photon decay branching ratios are 45\%~\ee, 45\%~$\mu^+\mu^-$, and 10\%~$q\bar{q}$~\cite{Falkowski:2010cm}.